ZH1O/IVIM_SA_DNN/README.md

 #### Usage of these codes:

-1.using 'simulation/abdomen_data_gen' to generate data
+1.using 'simulation/abdomen_data_gen.py' to generate data

-2.using 'simulation/abdomen_SA_DNN_train' and 'simulation/abdomen LSQ'to train model and fit the signals using LSQ
+2.using 'simulation/abdomen_SA_DNN_train.py' and 'simulation/abdomen LSQ.py'to train model and fit the signals using LSQ

-3.using 'simulation/abdomen_data_conclude' to generate dataframe
+3.using 'simulation/abdomen_data_conclude.py' to generate dataframe

+4.'model.py' ,'LSQ_AIC_fuc.py' and 'SA_DNN_fuc.py' are the functions or classes other files need

-4.using other files to generate images
+5.using other files to generate images

 In case you have any questions, contact me at E-mail: zixiangkuai@126.com